jaberjaber23/JRKit_Advanced_Encoding_Toolkit/README.md

 JR's Advanced Encoding Toolkit offers a versatile set of encoding techniques for developers and data scientists.
 Each encoding method is accompanied by detailed documentation and code examples, ensuring seamless integration into existing projects.

-## Documentation
-For detailed usage instructions, API reference, and code examples, please refer to the JRKit Documentation.

 ## Contributing
 We welcome contributions from the community.
-To contribute to JRKit, please read the Contribution Guidelines.
+To contribute to JRKit, please read the CONTRIBUTING.md.

 ## License
 JRKit is distributed under the MIT License.